xbz0n/xbz0n.github.io/posts/virtualprotect_dep_bypass_guide.md

 0x625011C7 : jmp esp | {PAGE_EXECUTE_READ} [essfunc.dll]
 ```

-We'll use 0x625011AF for our JMP ESP gadget.
+We'll use 0x625011AF for our JMP ESP gadget later if needed, but the primary one for the final VirtualProtect return will be identified separately (we used 0x625011c7 in the final chain).
+(Self-correction: Clarified the JMP ESP usage slightly).

 ### 3.2 Finding System DLL Gadgets